RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 Do’s and Don’ts

-6. Do not use your phone while studying.
+8. Do not use your phone while studying.
 If you don’t have a laptop, get an old laptop or desktop.
 Phones aren’t meant to study.
 Keep your phone in another room or in a drawer while studying.
-This is rule 101.

 Those were all the important points for you to keep in mind while preparing for the RBI Grade B exam.